Using dry firewood is the only way to keep your fire burning hot for hours on end. Wet firewood creates smoke, and it’s not a high-quality fuel.

 I talk more about this when I answer, “how much wood do I need for a campfire?”

-So, as hardwood dries so slowly, you might think it’s a better idea to harvest and use softwood.
+So, as hardwood dries so slowly, you might think it’s better to harvest and use softwood.
 However, you’d be making a mistake.

-The only softwood that’s good for burning is cedar, and I talk about that in the article linked above.
+Cedar is the only softwood that’s good for burning, and I talk about that in the article linked above.
 Cedar burns hot and ignites quickly, so if you desperately need a quicker drying wood, then go with cedar.

 I still recommend hardwoods for use 99% of the time, though.